Jos Buttler

-Joseph Charles Buttler (born 8 September 1990), known as Jos Buttler, is an English international cricketer and former captain of the national team.
-He plays for Lancashire in domestic cricket and played in multiple T20 leagues.
-He is known for his innovative and aggressive batting style.
+Joseph Charles Buttler (born 8 September 1990) is an English international cricketer and the former captain of the England cricket team.
+He plays for Lancashire in domestic cricket and has played in multiple T20 leagues.
+Widely regarded as England's greatest-ever white-ball cricketer, he is known for his innovative and aggressive batting style.
 He was part of the England team that won the 2019 ODI World Cup and led the team to victory at the 2022 T20 World Cup.

 Buttler made his T20I debut in 2011, his ODI debut in 2012, and his Test debut in 2014.
 He was the vice-captain and a crucial member of the England team that won the 2019 Cricket World Cup, and made the run out during the Super Over which sealed victory in the final.
 He was appointed captain of England's limited-overs teams in June 2022.
-He captained England to victory at the 2022 T20 World Cup, top-scoring for England at the tournament.
+He captained England to victory at the 2022 T20 World Cup, top-scoring for his country at the tournament.